Preethi0610/AI_MOVIE_MAVEN/README.md

    - Movie metadata (genre, year, director, etc.) is also stored and used for better recommendations.

 2. **Recommendation Algorithm**:
-   - The system uses deep learning models, such as **Collaborative Filtering**, to make personalized movie recommendations.
+   - The system uses deep learning models, such as **Collaborative Filtering**,**Content-based filtering** to make personalized movie recommendations.
    - The **FastAPI** service is responsible for running the recommendation algorithms.

 3. **User Interfaces**: